sopelj/python-ember-mug/README.md

 This was created for use with my [Home Assistant integration](https://github.com/sopelj/hass-ember-mug-component), but could be useful separately and has a simple CLI interface too.

-**Note**: Should work with the standard Ember Mugs (1 and 2), but the thermoses have not been tested.
+**Note**: Works with the standard Ember Mug (1 and 2).
+The Cup and Thermos may work, but have not been tested.

 ## Features

-* Finding mugs
+* Finding devices
-* Connecting to Mugs
+* Connecting to devices
 * Reading Information (Colour, temp, liquid level, etc.)
 * Writing (Desired temp, colour, temperature unit)*
 * Polling for changes

-*** Writing only works if the mug has been set up in the app previously
+*** Writing only works if the devices has been set up in the app previously

 ## Usage